As a single person living in Mexico, I hear people toss the ball around on whether knowing how to speak Spanish is necessary to live here.

 Guessing incorrectly led to some memorable moments.
 Once I unknowingly asked the patriarch of the group, a multilingual man in his seventies with Parkinson's and the hippest person among us, if he liked to dress in leather, causing us both to laugh ourselves sloppy.

-When you meet at least once a week for years, you can develop close friendships.
 These practices were invaluable prep before moving to Mexico.
 You learn to take a deep breath, go forth and conquer.